 9. Best Support: Reebok Legacy Lifter Women’s Weightlifting Shoes

 These high-heel weightlifting shoes from Reebok come with a ¾th inch height to give you the best squatting pose.
 They are also designed with 2 adjustable upper straps to give you a customized, locked-down fit.
-The outsole of the shoes are rubberized to ensure enough grip and sturdiness.
+The grip-enhancing outsoles of the shoes are rubberized to ensure sturdiness.
 A full foam lining is featured at the collar with an Achilles pad for added comfort.
 The fabric material is made with perforated synthetic leather and mesh to promote better breathability.
 It features exoframe technology at the heel for added support, made with TPU material.

 - Made with perforated synthetic leather